Lab Operations

 Larval Surveillance

 Known breeding sites are continually surveyed and sampled for mosquito larvae.
 Larval identification follows to determine which mosquito species are present in various habitats.
 Dippers, larval sampling tools, are used to scoop water for inspection.
-The picture at the left shows a dipper containing a sample of water with larvae and pupae.

 Adult Mosquito Surveillance